nvim-telekasten/telekasten.nvim/README.md

 	vaults = {

 	 	vault2 = {

--- alternate config for vault2 here.
-Missing values are defaulted to default values in telekasten
+ 	 	 	-- alternate configuration for vault2 here.
+Missing values are defaulted to default values from telekasten.
 		}
 	}
 })